voyeg3r/dotfaster/vim/wiki/dicasvim.md

 All you have to do is to create a macro to make the flashcards.

-I have a python script to get two files; the first one has the mp3 files links and the second one gives me some html content over wich I run this vimscript
+I have a python script to get two files; the first one has the mp3 files links and the second one gives me some html content over which I run this vimscript
 function:

 ```